CharlesIrvineKC/mozart/README.md

 | Exclusive Gate          | Selects one of many process paths. |
 | Parallel Gate           | Initiates two or more process paths. |
 | Parallel Join           | Sychronizes on completion of two or more process paths. |

-## Current Development Status

-* There is a working process execution engine.
-* Each business process, including each subprocess, runs in it's own GenServer process.
-* Example business process definitions are in test_models.ex_doc
-* Business process models are, for now, written using Elxir data structues.
-(See Todo Section)
-* The examples can be run with "mix test".

 ## Installation